3 Important Things to Check For When Doing Calligraphy

 Since itโ€™s often easy to miss inconsistent angles, how do you check for them?

-One way is to use guideline paper that has angle lines on it.
+1. Use guideline paper that has angle lines on it.
 This is especially handy if youโ€™re writing at a slant.

+2. Take a pencil and draw an extended line through each downstroke (use a ruler if you want to be exact).
 Each line should be about the same angle.
 If they cross over each other at any point, you know those letter angles are inconsistent.

 Note: Letters like “s” and “x” are exceptions, since the downstrokes for those letters are meant to be angled differently.